silviagenome/lncrna-genelab-atlas/README.md

 ## Running the analysis

-It is necessary to run this first Snakefile of preparation of directories
+It is necessary to run this first Snakefile for preparation of directories

 ```
 snakemake -c1 --jobs 1 -s Snakefile_pre --cluster 'sbatch --partition eck-q' --latency-wait 60